krasimir/riew/README.md

   console.log(yield take(counter)); // 3
 });
 ```

+Both states use the same channel for their mutations.

 Another helpful pattern is to use a routine as a mutator.
 And because the routine may be asynchronous you may block until the it's done.
 Consider the trivial case where we have to get data from remote endpoint and show it to the user.